 I do hope that the person who originally coined the name doesn’t mind that Emit now graces my history blog.
 The purpose Emit serves is exactly in keeping with the ideas of that imaginative person.

 Since then I’ve made up several assignments with Emit as a main character.
-In your ancient Egypt assignment you can choose to be Emit (male alien) or Llatiwonk (female humanoid robot) and go on a mission to find out about this civilisation.
+In the ancient Egypt assignment, a student can choose to be Emit (male alien) or Llatiwonk (female humanoid robot) and go on a mission to find out about this civilisation.

 I want my students to be like Emit: keen, curious and questioning.
 But I also like Llatiwonk’s traits: she is rational, careful and thorough.
 What a happy combination of characteristics for a history student!